Do not call the San Diego Memorial Society. 24/7 Call the mortuary of choosing from our list of participating mortuaries.

 The prices for the plans are negotiated by SDMS on an annual basis for the benefit of the members.
 These prices are always much lower than those paid by non-members.
 Additional goods and service not included in the negotiated price of a plan are available from participating mortuaries at extra cost.
 SDMS monitors the performance of participating mortuaries.

-SDMS has contracted with local independent mortuaries to provide six basic plans:
+SDMS has contracted with local independent mortuaries to provide six basic plans (2 burial and 4 cremation plans):

 - Direct cremation, minimal service